 We are a large Quaker community, and it can be challenging to figure out how to navigate or discover all the wonderful opportunities available at FMC.
 These meals are designed to welcome newcomers to our community and provide a smaller, informal setting for getting to know one another.
 They also provide an opportunity to ask questions and the chance to find out more about FMC and Quakerism in general.
 Newcomer Meals are held 3 times per year — one in fall, winter, and spring.
 If you would like to be added to our Email List to receive a reminder about the next upcoming Newcomer Meal, send an email to email@example.com and request to be added.

-Help at Fellowship Hour
+Fellowship Hour Set Up

-Each week volunteers set up the coffee & tea, bring a light snack for others to share, and clean-up afterwards.
+Each week volunteers set up the coffee and tea, bring a light snack for others to share, and clean-up afterwards.
 This is a great volunteer opportunity for someone new to Meeting to get involved without making a long-term commitment.
 To sign up as a volunteer for the Sunday morning that fits your schedule, send an email to email@example.com

 Potlucks are held on Thanksgiving and Christmas Day.